BaseMax/PHP-FPM-WindowsServer/README.md

 I have tested this script and for more than a few days now, PHP has been running on the server and has not had any interruptions.

-I have tested this script and for more than a few days now, PHP has been running on the server and has not had any interruptions.
 Even if the server disconnected.
 It will reconnect automatically (instant)

 ## Steps